 For the holidays, the team is assembling baskets filled with smoked salmon, foie gras, a pâté encrusted in a flaky, tourtière-like crust, and a series of accoutrements, like pickles, onion jam, and apple butter.
 Ginger snaps and himrod grape pâte de fruit cubes make for a sensible dessert finale.

-In addition to working together at Pastel, the trio previously collaborated on a series of one-off pop-ups on their down time, which came to be known as Baby Duck.
+In addition to working together at Pastel, the trio previously collaborated on a series of one-off pop-ups during their downtime, which came to be known as Baby Duck.
 “So this whole thing has really been percolating for I’d say about four years now,” Deligianis says.

-Now, they’ve landed in a 1,000-square-foot-space on Victoria Avenue that had previously belonged to Kwai, Antonio Park’s Thai restaurant, and before that Lavanderia, his Argentinian venture.
+Now, they’ve landed in a 1,000-square-foot space on Victoria Avenue that previously belonged to Kwai, Antonio Park’s Thai restaurant, and before that, Lavanderia, his Argentinian venture.
 (Park’s eponymous sushi restaurant is also on the strip.)

 A similar approach was brought to the execution of the space.
 “We try to do as much of the work as we can ourselves both out of principle and out of necessity,” Deschenes says.
 An Instagram post capturing the team hard at work on an antique hutch they hoped to restore themselves for the restaurant supports that claim: “We didn’t know how difficult stripping it and refinishing it would be,” Deschenes says.

 Friends have also pitched in — with photography, graphic design, the art that hangs in their still unused dining room, and even the plates that will someday carry the co-chefs’ creations.
 “We have been blessed with many talented friends that believe in us enough to help us achieve this crazy goal,” Deschenes says.

 Bistro La Franquette is open for takeout from 11 a.m. to 8 p.m.
 Wednesday through Sunday at 374 Victoria Avenue.